-living with a peoples (much c are bene to thet accounted for being dominated by the four Catholic Missions, Torokina, Moretona, Sovelle, and Haisi; the Methodist Mission at Siandaro; and an S.D.A. station at Mokokoleo.
-All schools teach to at least standard 6 level which makes available throughout the area a reasonably high and good standard of education.
-Attendance is regular at the mission schools mainly because of the fact that they are boarding and have few day pupils.
+27. Education in the Banoni-Nagovisi area is well accounted for being dominated by the four Catholic Missions, Torokina, Morotona, Sovelle, and Haisi; the Methodist Mission at Siandaro; and an S.D.A. station at Mokokoleo.
+All schools teach to at lease standard 6 level which makes available throughout the area a reasonably high and good standard of education.
+Attendance is regular at the mission schools mainly because of the face that they are boarding and have few day pupils.
 At the Boku Primary "T" school, attendance has been lacking recently mainly due to parential influence and lack of control with their minors The villages concerned are the non-council ones which are Methodists and of the same at Mosigetta.
 Buildings and school equipment are well in access and there are no shortages of each throughout the Boku administrative area.
 Roads and Bridges

-which is in easy walking distance to locate from every village.
+28. The road system in the Nagovisi C.D. is one which is in easy walking distance to locate from every village.
 The main road trunk is the continuation of the Buin-Boku road which connects Morotona Mission, extends beyond Sovelle Mission to Siandaro Methodist Mission.
-Connected with this main trunk system is a notwork of tributary roads mainly used by tractors, but extend into inner village areas.
+Connected with this main trunk system is a network of tributary roads mainly used by tractors, but extend into inner village areas.
 In the Banoni C.D., the road from Morotona Mission to Jaba village on the coast, is gradually being upgraded to 4 wheel drive vehicle standard as is the road to Mabis village.
 In the Torokina area the existing road follows the ex-war road alignment as far as Piva airstrip.
-It has a good surface and needs little maintenance to keep it in condition.
+It has a good surface and needs little meintenance to keep it in condition. xx(?) -8-

 29. New road alignments which now have been surveyed are the Lambalam-Jaba road completed by C.R.A., and the Boku-Morotona alignment by Laurie and Montgomerie surveyors.
-To whether construction of a road from Lambalam to Jaba will goahead is still up in the air, but the new road to Morotona from Boku airstrip seems as though it will be constructed sometime in the future.
+To whether construction of a road from Lambalam to Java will goahead is still up in the air, but the new road to Morotona from Boku airstrip seems as though it will be constructed sometime in the future.
 At present P.W.D. are about to commence working the new alignment from Mosino to Morotona, leaving the remainder and majority of the proposed road for contrast construction.
 30. All other means of access and communication throughout the Banoni-Nagovisi are by bridle paths and sea.
 Tracks connect all villages without any difficulty in passing.
 The only trouble spot in which future patrols may have difficulty in passing is from Mom to Koiare whereby the path goes through swamp land.
-It will be determined by the amount of rain the area concerned may have hadawhether a patrol can pass.
+It will be determined by the amount of rain the area concerned may have had whether a patrol can pass.
+Complaints